William Cadogan, 1st Earl Cadogan: War of the Spanish Succession

-In August 1706 Cadogan was captured while scouting enemy positions and taken as a prisoner to Tournai.
-Marlborough was distressed when he heard that he was missing, claiming "I shall not be quiet till I know his fate".
-Within two days an exchange had been agreed upon, with Cadogan being swapped with a French General captured at Ramillies.
+Immediately following the victory at Ramillies Cadogan occupied Ghent with a force of infantry and cavalry and also successfully demanded Antwerp's Franco-Spanish garrison to surrender; he was promoted to major general on 1 June.
+Cadogan was captured by French troops while scouting their positions on 16 August and taken as a prisoner to Tournai.
+Marlborough was distressed when he heard that Cadogan was missing, claiming "I shall not be quiet till I know his fate".
+Within two days an exchange had been agreed upon, with Cadogan being released on parole the day after the agreement and subsequently exchanged for a French general captured at Ramillies.